Snowflake-Labs/sfquickstarts/site/sfguides/src/mlpf_forecasting_ad/mlpf_forecasting_ad.md

 );

 -- Create a view for our training data, including the holidays for all items sold:
-CREATE OR REPLACE VIEW allitems_vancouver as (
+CREATE OR REPLACE VIEW allitems_vancouver AS (
     SELECT
         vs.timestamp,
         vs.menu_item_name,